revoltchat/rfcs/rfcs/rfc-0000-interactions.md

 A defined command users can invoke to trigger actions from a bot, the parameters are known and is intergrated into the UI in a way that the user can understand what the command takes before they run it and while writing it.
 Invoking a slash commands requires typing "/" into the message box.
+Slash commands are never sent as a message and are instead directly sent as a seperate request, other people will not see the command being sent unless the response is a message.

 Slash commands are able to have parameters with a variety of types and subcommands to group commands together.

-text parameters are able to have autocomplete to allow entering certain types of infomation easier.
+parameters are able to have autocomplete to allow entering certain types of infomation easier.

 ## Context Menu Commands